Prevention of money laundering

 • Investigation, recording of findings, and reporting requirements

-The gambling operator must ensure that the management and (new) employees are instructed in the requirements of the AML Act.
+The gambling operator must ensure that the management and employees are instructed in the requirements of the AML Act.
 The gambling operator must ensure that the management and employees actually participate in the instruction and that they obtain sufficient knowledge in relation to their tasks.
 The instruction must be repeated and updated regularly, for example in instances where the risk assessment and procedures are updated.

 The gambling operator must investigate the background for and the purpose of all transaction that are: